 The remaining debt is then transferred to the SBA.
 The agency will request payment from you to cover their expenses.
 If you’re financially able, you can resolve the situation immediately.
 You can also make an offer in compromise, where you explain any extenuating circumstances and request that the SBA lets you settle the debt with a smaller payment than is officially required.

 Assuming the SBA accepts your payment or offer, the case will be closed.
 When a resolution can’t be found, however, the agency submits your account to collections officials at the Treasury Department.
 This phase is where things can get serious, as the Treasury Department has the authority to garnish wages and take other actions to get the money they are owed.

 Additional Impacts of a Business Loan Default

-Simply missing loan payments will hurt your business credit score, so a default makes an even more substantial impact.
-Lenders will likely regard you as a higher risk, leading to higher interest rates and shorter repayment terms on future financing.
+The simple act of missing loan payments hurts your business credit score, so a default makes an even more substantial impact.
+Lenders will likely regard you as a higher risk in the future, leading to higher interest rates and shorter repayment terms on future financing.